-The proposal does not refer to the gatekeepers' use of so-called "dark patterns" (surreptitiously influencing consumers' behaviour), manipulative choice architecture and exploitation of consumers' behavioural biases2.
-These techniques harm consumer welfare and limit the contestability of gatekeepers' services, as consumers are pushed to make decisions that do not reflect their actual preferences.
+The proposal does not refer to the gatekeepers' use of so-called "dark patterns".
+Dark patterns surreptitiously influence consumers' behaviour by manipulative interface designs that exploit consumers' behavioural biases2.
+These techniques harm consumer welfare by unfairly subverting or impairing user autonomy, decision-making.
+Thereby they limit the contestability of gatekeepers' services, as consumers are pushed to make decisions that do not reflect their actual preferences.
 Gatekeepers can exploit these recognised behavioural biases to channel and manipulate consumer choices in order to circumvent a number of obligations under Art.
 5 and 6 DMA.3 This is specifically the case for the ban for combining users' personal data in Art.
 5 (a), the rule for allowing users to remove pre-installed software applications (Art.
 6b) and the prohibition of technical lock-ins (Art.
 6e).